JetBrains/lets-plot-kotlin/README.md

 This will apply the lets-plot `library descriptor` bundled with the Kotlin Jupyter Kernel installed in your environment.

-The `%useLatestDescriptors` line magic will force Kotlin Kernel to pull and apply **all** the latest `library descriptors` from [Kotlin Jupyter Libraries](https://github.com/Kotlin/kotlin-jupyter-libraries) repository.
+The `%useLatestDescriptors` line magic will force Kotlin Kernel to pull and apply **all** the latest `library descriptors` from the [Kotlin Jupyter Libraries](https://github.com/Kotlin/kotlin-jupyter-libraries) repository.

 You can override lets-plot `library descriptor` settings using the lets-plot line magic parameters: